bketelsen/storyblog/content/posts/win-the-dev-box.md

 _This guide is for you if you're traditionally a macOS or Linux desktop user and you're looking for information on how to use a Windows 10 device with Windows Subsystem for Linux as your primary development environment._

+  - I’m assuming you’re coming from a *Nix system like MacOS or a Linux distribution
+  - I’m assuming you’re looking for a setup on Windows that feels like the dev environment that you already have
-This also includes an implicit assumption that you're familiar with `bash` or `zsh` environments, and have basic skills on the command line.
+  - I’m assuming that you’re familiar with the bash or zsh shell, and have basic skills on the command line

 ## Installation